turingschool-examples/css-flexbox/README.md

 Apply `display: flex` to the parent container.  `.wrapper`

-Then, apply different versions of the following styles to the parent to see how the children get aligned:
+Then, use the browser's dev tools to apply different versions of the following styles to the parent to see how the children get aligned:

+Tips for using the Dev Tools:
+- Find or type the style declaration in the 'styles' section of the dev tools.
+Ex.  `justify-content: center`
+- Double click the value of the style.
+Then hit delete.
+Ex.
+Double click `center` then hit the delete key.
+- Your cursor will remain there, ready to type in whatever value.
+A popup box will show with all the value options for that style.
+You can use the up and down arrow keys to scroll and see each option being applied.

 ```css